NMAK17002U Complex Analysis 2

 Oral examination, 30 minutes with 30 minutes preparation time.
 All aids allowed during the preparation time.
 No aids allowed during the exam.

-To be allowed to take the re-exam, students who have not already had 2 out of the 3 mandatory assignments approved must re-submit all 3 assignments no later than two weeks before the beginning of the re-exam week.
-The assignment must be approved no later than two weeks before the beginning of the re-exam week.
+To be allowed to take the re-exam, students who have not already had 2 out of the 3 mandatory assignments approved must (re)submit all 3 assignments no later than three weeks before the beginning of the re-exam week and two of these assignments must be approved no later than two weeks before the beginning of the re-exam week.

 Criteria for exam assesment